dotnetrdf/dotnetrdf/Libraries/core/ReadMe.txt

 Security
 --------

-As of the 0.6.0 release the library is no longer strong named, if you need it strong named then you should build it form source using your own key.
+From 0.7.2 onwards most builds of dotNetRDF are once again strong named signed, if you need unsigned builds for any reason please build yourself from source code.

 Acknowledgements
 ----------------